kishanpatel2003/BodyFatPredictionModel/README.md

 [![NumPy](https://img.shields.io/badge/NumPy-Scientific%20Computing-green)](https://numpy.org)
 [![pandas](https://img.shields.io/badge/pandas-Data%20Analysis-red)](https://pandas.pydata.org)

-In this project, I developed a tool for predicting body fat percentage using machine learning techniques.
-The primary objective was to create an accurate predictive model to help individuals estimate their body fat percentage based on various physical attributes.
-The project encompassed data preprocessing, exploratory data analysis (EDA), feature engineering, model selection (chose between linear regression, random forest regressor, and support vector regression model), and the creation of a full-stack prediction web application.

 - Created a tool that predicts a person's body fat (MAE ~ $ 3.3%) to help people better understand their health and caloric needs
 - Collected and preprocessed Kaggle Data Set of 253 data points
 - Performed an exploratory data analysis to understand correlations in data and created visualizations